microsoft/winget-pkgs/doc/manifest/schema/1.1.0/installer.md

  **Optional Field**

  This key represents a return response to display when an installer returns an expected return code.
 MSIX and MSI packages have well known return codes.
-This is primarily intended for executable installers that have custom or unique return coes that can be mapped to a return response.
+This is primarily intended for executable installers that have custom or unique return codes that can be mapped to a return response.

  >Note: An enumerated list of values in the JSON schema must be specified for consistency of user experience.
 </details>